numpy/numpy/doc/source/reference/ufuncs.rst

     of False indicate to leave the value in the output alone.
 This argument cannot be used for generalized ufuncs as those take non-scalar input.

+    Note that if an uninitialized return array is created, values of False will leave those values **uninitialized**.

 *axes*

     .. versionadded:: 1.15